Home » Service Reviews » YCharts Review

 Screeners

 YCharts is equipped with screeners for both stocks and mutual funds.
 In contrast to the stock screeners found on other platforms, the screener on YCharts focuses on fundamental data rather than at-the-moment technical indicators.
-The mutual fund screener resembles that of Morningstar, with filters based on fund performance as well as risk and fees.
+The mutual fund screener resembles the screener offered by Morningstar, with filters based on fund performance as well as risk and fees.

 The screeners in Ycharts cater to self-directed investors who rely on very specific criteria that you may not be able to find in other screening platforms.
 Some interesting filters include: